jthegedus/dotfiles/README.md

 Use `command <cmd>` to bypass toybox and use system commands directly.

-Note: Docker adds ~100-500ms overhead per command.

 ## Git Setup

-The `git-setup` function configures new repositories with identity and SSH authentication:
+I like to manage repository config on a per-repository basis.
+Run `git-setup` after `init` or `clone` to configure the repository with identity and SSH authentication:

 ```fish
 git-setup